 100. Wow - Paul Thrussell (1999)

 Few of us remember our very first maps.
 Even fewer thought to release them.
 Paul released his, however, and the mapping community took immediate notice.
-Consisting of primarily a BFG, some ammo, and - le pièce de résistance - a cyberdemon stuck in a lowered sector with no bottom-texturing to create the effect of an "illusio-pit."
-A product of early mapper innocence, "Wow" distills the essence of authorship into a tiny experimental map, harkening back to the days when every mapper flailed about in the darkness of their own creativity, hoping to one day fill it with a light that they can call their own.
+The map consists primarily of a BFG, some ammo, and - le pièce de résistance - a cyberdemon stuck in a lowered sector with no bottom-texturing to create the effect of an "illusio-pit."
+A product of early mapper innocence, "Wow" distills the essence of authorship into a tiny experimental map, harkening back to the days when every mapper flailed about in the darkness of their own creativity, hoping to one day fill it with a light to call their own.

 Or maybe it's a giant meme.
 I don't know.

 99. Black Rain - RottKing (2007)

 Community Chest 3 Map12

 Black Rain arguably codified the concept of “magnum opus syndrome” – the idea of mappers sticking a gigantic odyssey into the middle of any given community project to make it stand out.
 Regardless, it’s an awesome map that few are likely to forget, a substantial but well-paced journey through grungy techbases, mossy canyons, and dark nukage tunnels with a few hellish twists toward the end.

 Back in 2001, ZDoom modding wasn't quite as refined as it is these days, and conceptually strong outings like Enjay's Runaway Train were hard to come by.
 The premise is simple -- make your way to the front of the train before it crashes -- but the execution was nothing short of revolutionary at the time, with scrolling textures & moving objects working together to make a convincing moving train effect in the Doom engine.
 Multiple community members have cited this exact level as their inspiration to start modding in the first place, which is a testament of its own.